Outex pads and tape

 If I was doing such a DIY sealing job again, this time I’d forensically clean the rim with 3M Adhesion Promoter 111 (AP111; right; £20 for 250ml) (‘A quick wipe of AP111 on the ionomer is suggested for best performance of the overlapping tape.
 AP111 will approximately double Extreme Sealing Tape’s adhesion to its own ionomer backing).

-I know from kayaking that brake cleaner, acetone (paint or nail polish remover) or any number of other highly flammable and noxious solvents like rubber or plastic-eating MEK (Methyl Ethyl Ketone, right) or Toluene (the second T in ‘TNT’) will work.
+I know from kayaking that brake cleaner, acetone (paint or nail polish remover) or any number of other highly flammable and noxious solvents like rubber or plastic-eating MEK (Methyl Ethyl Ketone, right) or Toluene will also work.

 I may try this on the front of the Himalayan as long as I can source a 21-inch rim with the requisite safety lips.
-I’m sure they do exist.
+(I did).

 Have I missed any ideas?
 Let me know.